Skip to main content

 Snap-on dentures

-Snap-on dentures are removable crowns that snap on and off of surgically inserted implants in your jawbone.
-They fasten securely so you can chew the foods you love without worrying about your dentures coming loose.
+Snap-on dentures, also known as removable implant-supported dentures, are removable crowns that fit on surgically inserted implants in your jawbone.8 They fasten securely so you can chew the foods you love without worrying about your dentures coming loose and can take them out every day for easy cleaning.8